-It is an implementation users and demand driven, where the emphasis on technology is related to the offering of better and more attractive services, through for example digital systems integration, automated operations, assets modernisation, and cybersecurity enhancement.
+It is a use-case (based) and demand driven implementation, where the emphasis on technology is related to the offering of better and more attractive services, through for example digital systems integration, automated operations, assets modernisation, and cybersecurity enhancement.

-The activities cover basic research, development, and demonstration, with appropriate resource allocation across different Technology Readiness Levels (TRLs).
-Considering the current geopolitical context, it is essential to secure and focus the funds on rail research that will bring impacts on rail's attractiveness for decision makers and customers.
+The activities cover basic research, focusing on development, and demonstration as well as predeployment, with appropriate resource allocation across different Technology Readiness Levels (TRLs).
+Considering the current geopolitical context, it is essential to secure and focus the funds on rail research that will bring significant impacts on rail's attractiveness for decision makers and customers.
 This means that the next programme has to be based on sound and solid impact assessments.
-Additionally, approaching the rail system with harmonised Europeansolutions will enhancing security and coordination in both a cybersecurity and military mobility context.

-To minimise the 'innovation valley of death' an optimised choice among innovative railway projects is necessary.
-This means, the economic viability for each selected project must cover not only the technological risks but also the financial risks resulting from the complexity of the railway system.
+Additionally, approaching the rail system with harmonised European solutions will enhancing security and coordination in both a cybersecurity and military mobility context.
+Additionally, the economic viability for each selected project must cover not only the technological risks but also the financial risks resulting from the complexity of the railway system.

-A simplified rail transport system would also allow an easier integration of the various modes to achieve the optimal end-to-end transport solution, exploiting common European approaches and solutions for digital booking and ticketing (physically, on data, on ticketing and schedules, on organisation - stakeholders' cooperation, on administrative matters and regulations).
+A simplified rail transport system would also allow an easier integration of the various modes to achieve the optimal end-to-end transport solution, exploiting common European approaches and solutions for passenger experiences (physically, on data, on ticketing and schedules, on organisation - stakeholders' cooperation, on administrative matters and regulations).
+Artificial intelligence and advanced digital technologies will play a transformative role in this simplified system, enabling everything fully automatic train operations to dynamic capacity management and personalised passenger experiences.